 Composted manure from herbivores is a common soil amendment in organic gardening.
 It includes manure as well as some of the animal’s bedding materials (straw, et cetera).
 Look for a farm that feeds their animals a wide variety of organic food.
-You also must check to ensure the manure has been hot-composted to thoroughly destroy any seeds that might be in the manure.
+You also must check to ensure the manure has been hot-composted to destroy any seeds that might be in the manure thoroughly.

-Aged composted manure is best, as some types of composted manure can “burn” your plants due to the chemical makeup while they are fresh.
+Aged composted manure is best, as some types of composted manure can “burn” your plants due to their chemical makeup while they are fresh.
 If you do plan to use manure, do some research on the different types of animals and the features of their manure.
-All composted manure is not created equal!
-Check out this article on using manure in your organic garden.
+All composted manure is not created equal.

 Worm castings are a great option for feeding your seedlings before they go outside.
 Save the homemade compost for outdoor applications, like a nice top dressing on the garden or around your baby trees.
 You can make your own worm castings with a home worm bin or purchase them locally or online (they don’t smell!).

 Peat moss is an acidic material.
-Most plants prefer soil with a neutral pH, although there are some which prefer acidic soil (such as blueberries).
+Most plants prefer soil with a neutral pH, although there are some that prefer acidic soil (such as blueberries).
 You may need to offset the acidic pH with limestone if peat moss is used for alkaline-loving plants.
 Most pre-mixed potting soils and growing mediums that contain peat will also contain some limestone as a pH adjuster.
-You may even be able to find bulk peat moss which has been pH adjusted using limestone.
+You may even be able to find bulk peat moss which has been pH-adjusted using limestone.

 Perlite is safe for organic gardening as it is chemically inert.
-If soil in container gardens or raised beds is at all heavy, perlite can be a very valuable amendment.
-It can be purchased at a local garden centre or online.
-Read more about how to use perlite in the garden.
+If the soil in container gardens or raised beds is at all heavy, perlite can be a very valuable amendment.
+It can be purchased at a local garden center or online.